Medicare Power Wheelchair and Scooter Guidelines

 If you identify your patient requires the use of a power wheelchair or scooter here is a simple guideline to aid in documenting the information required by Medicare.

-Why does your patient need a mobility device?
-I.e. diagnosis, physical impairments, and daily activities not able to be preformed independently in a timely manner.
+- Why does your patient need a mobility device?
+I.e. diagnosis, physical impairments, and daily activities not able to be performed independently in a timely manner.

 - Can your client safely use a mobility device or be trained to use the device?
 Do mental or physical impairments prohibit the use?

 - Why can’t a cane, walker, or manual wheelchair be used to satisfy the reason your patient needs the mobility device listed in step A?